mozilla/application-services/places/README.md

 # Notes about desktop's implementation of the above:

-* seems to prefer a guid over a url - hence our PageId concept
+* seems to prefer a guid over a url - however, this appears completely unused except by code supporting sync - the logical API for real consumers is via a URL, so we largely ignore GUIDs for now.

 specifically, the following "scratchpad" code: